XerorBattler/Henrys-Moste-Potente-Potions/README.md

 | -------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | Standard       | Gunpowder used to fire scrap iron and other small projectiles.
 Will pierce anything with ease at close range, but is ineffective at long range.
 For safety reasons, load only when sober. |
 ### Notes
-- You will die if you are under the influence of alcohol (for example drinking a saviour schnapps before brewing)
+- You will die if you are under the influence of alcohol (for example drinking a Sejvovice before brewing)

 ---

-## Soap
+## Mýdlo
 *No. 27*
 ### Ingredients